aneenajohn/TS-Learnings/README.md

 let b = fontSize.toUppercase(); // Property 'toUppercase' does not exist on type 'number'
 ```

-### Two pole type in TS:
+### Tuple type in TS:

-- When we want to specify the length of the array and/or specify types for different elements of array, then we can use two pole.
+- When we want to specify the length of the array and/or specify types for different elements of array, then we can use tuple.
 - `margin: [number,string]`
 - This allows only elements on this array with 1st element being a number and 2nd should be a string